 Why is it important to distinguish between originator(s) and contributor(s)?
 Well, for instance, in the case of patents, only the originator(s) of the invention are named as inventors on the patent.
-Any reward sharing, from successful business applications of the IP under an IP policy, is often only applicable to the originator(s) and not to the contributor(s), though originators can arrange to share any financial benefits they receive with collaborators.
+Any reward sharing, from successful business applications of the IP under an IP policy, is often only applicable to the originator(s) and not to the contributor(s).